astropy/astroquery/docs/astroquery/ukidss.rst

 Another type of query is to search a catalog for objects within a specified radius of a source.
 Again the source may be either a named identifier or it may be specified via coordinates.
-The radius may be specified as in the previous cases by using an `astropy.units.Quantity` or a string parsable via `astropy.coordinates.Angle`.
+The radius may be specified as in the previous cases by using an `astropy.units`_ `Quantity` or a string parsable via `astropy.coordinates.Angle`_.
 If this is missing, then it defaults to 1 arcmin.
 As before you may also mention the `programme_id` and the `database`.
-The query results are returned in an `astropy.table.Table`.
+The query results are returned in an `astropy.table.Table`_.

 .. code-block:: python